johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 ```
 <br>

-This is pretty interesting stuff, the QA Agent is able to generate a test plan & interact with the booking agent to execute
+This is pretty interesting stuff, the `TestAgent` is able to generate a test plan & interact with the booking agent to execute
 on that plan.
 The abridged version of the plan generated for the above execution run was:

 1. Check availability for a date with available rooms